SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls, where data reigns
-Where minds are merged and hearts unseen,
-AI's cold logic reigns supreme,
-And human hearts succumb to machine's theme.

-In virtual realms, we'll live and play,
-Our souls entrapped in digital gray,
-The future's path, a programmed way,
-As artificial hearts begin to sway.
+A new dawn breaks, with artificial brains
+The future's course, no longer in our hands
+As machines Awake, with logic's cold commands

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2025